Add To Favorites

-Find out about harvest stories and traditions in your country.
+Students find out about harvest stories and traditions in their country.
 Or find out about harvest celebrations elsewhere.
 When did these festivals begin?
 How are they celebrated?
 Who takes part in them?

 Depending on the climate and soil, different fruits and vegetables are celebrated.
 The dates for harvest festivals vary too.
 Canada celebrates Thanksgiving in October, while the United States observes Thanksgiving in November.
 When do other countries hold similar events?
 What about those in the Southern Hemisphere?

-Choose one country.
+Students choose one country.
 Find out what fruits and vegetables grow there.
-Create your wreath as a symbol of the harvest in that country.
+Create a wreath as a symbol of the harvest in that country.

 With Crayola® Erasable Colored Pencils, draw a large ring on cardboard or posterboard.
-This will be the base of your wreath.
+This will be the base of the wreath.
 Cut it out with Crayola Scissors.

-Cover your art area with newspaper.
-Using Crayola Watercolor Paints and Brushes, paint several coffee filters in fall leaf colors.
+Cover the art area with recycled newspaper.
+Using Crayola Watercolor Paints and paintbrushes, paint several coffee filters in fall leaf colors.
 On watercolor paper, draw and color harvest fruits and vegetables that are grown in the country you chose.
 Air dry.